Cost Per Unit Definition

 - Total of Fixed Costs and Variable Cost

 = $ 43,000 + $ 157,000

 Total Fixed and Variable Cost = $ 200,000

 Difference Between Cost Per Unit and Price Per Unit

-Cost per unit can be said to be the per-unit expenses incurred by the company in order to produce goods or services whereas the price per unit can be said to be the per-unit price that the company charges from its customer against the goods or services sold.
+Cost per unit can be said to be the per-unit expenses incurred by the company to produce goods or services.
+In contrast, the price per unit can be said to be the per-unit price that the company charges from its customer against the goods or services sold.
 The difference between the cost and price per unit is the profit per unit earned by the company.

-Cost per unit helps in measuring the cost of the company to create or produce one unit of the product and plays an important part in the working of the organization.
-It helps the company in determining its selling price along with showing the efficiency of the working of the business.
+Cost per unit helps in measuring the cost of the company to create or produce one unit of the product and plays an integral part in the working of the organization.
+It helps the company in determining its selling price along with showing the efficiency of the operation of the business.

-This has been a guide to Cost Per Unit and its definition.
-Here we discuss how to calculate cost per unit along with an example, importance and its differences from price per unit.
+This article has been a guide to Cost Per Unit and its definition.
+Here we discuss how to calculate cost per unit along with an example, importance, and differences from price per unit.
 You can learn more about from the following articles –